sbartek/unity_navigation_with_deep_q_network/README.md

 # Project 1: Navigation

-### Introduction
+## Introduction

-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+For this project, we will train an agent to navigate (and collect bananas!) in a large, square world.

 ![Trained Agent][image1]